 Thomas Macaulay, Ernest Thayer, and Two Peoples Divided by a Common Ballad

 Among the many signs of the growing popularity of baseball in the UK, Major League Baseball has announced the renewal of the "London Series" of games which began in 2019 when the Red Sox and Yankees played the first two regular-season MLB games ever played in Britain, at the London Stadium.
-On June 24 and 25, 2023, the Cardinals and Cubs will revive the series after a three-year pandemic-related hiatus.
+On June 24 and 25, 2023, the Cardinals and Cubs revived the series after a three-year pandemic-related hiatus.
+And today (June 9, 2024) the Phillies are leading the Mets in the second game of a weekend series in London Stadium.
 But in reality, the first professional baseball games (exhibition games) were played in London over 130 years ago.
 In the spring of 1889, baseball's indefatigable promoter, entrepreneur, and chronicler--Albert Goodwill Spalding--brought his All-Star and Chicago White Stockings teams to London on the last leg of their 'round-the-world tour.
 They played on the grounds of the Crystal Palace, located in a southeast suburb of London on Sydenham Hill--about twelve miles from where the Cardinals and Cubs will play at the London Stadium--originally constructed for the 2012 London Olympics.

 London Stadium, where the first #LondonSeries was played June 29-30, 2019